stasguma/frontend-react-adv/readme.md

 ## About project

-This project will be an example of how to create a large-scale large project with clean code.
+This project will be an example of how to create a large-scale project with clean code.
 Project based on a Feature-Sliced Design methodology.
 Currently it doesn't have much functionality.
 In the future it will have all the basic features that most projects have.

+Don't pay too much attention to the design, that's not the point of this project.
+Maybe in the future it'll be enhanced.

 ## Features